The Red Balloon: Legacy

 In 1960, Lamorisse released a second film, Stowaway in the Sky, which also starred Pascal and was a spiritual successor to the film.

-Bob Godfrey's and Zlatko Grgic's animated film, Dream Doll (1979), has a very similar plot and ending to the film, except instead of a red balloon, the protagonist is obsessed with an inflatable nude woman.
+Bob Godfrey's and Zlatko Grgic's 1979 animated film Dream Doll has a very similar plot and ending to the film, except instead of a boy being obsessed with a red balloon, the protagonist is a man obsessed with an inflatable nude woman.

 A stage adaptation by Anthony Clark was performed at the Royal National Theatre in 1996.

 Don Hertzfeld's 1997 short film Billy's Balloon, which also showed at Cannes, is a parody of the film.

 The music video for "Son of Sam" by Elliott Smith, from his 2000 album Figure 8, is a direct homage to the film.

 Hou Hsiao-hsien's 2007 film Flight of the Red Balloon is a direct homage to the film.

 A boy with a bright red balloon is featured in the epilogue of Damien Chazelle's 2016 musical film La La Land.

-Pascal and Sabine restaurant in Asbury Park, New Jersey is named in honor of the film.
+The Pascal and Sabine restaurant in Asbury Park, New Jersey is named in honor of the film.

 Guitarist Keith Calmes' album Follow the Red Balloon is named as an homage to the spirit of Pascal and Sabine.

-In the 1990 episode of The Simpsons entitled The Crepes of Wrath, Bart returns from France bearing gifts for his family.
-His sister Maggie is holding a red balloon.
+In The Simpsons episode "The Crepes of Wrath", Bart returns from France bearing gifts for his family; his gift to Maggie is a red balloon.

+The red ballon appears (in three images on pages 162 and 163) of Jacques Tardi's Du Rififi à Menilmontant (Casterman, 2024), where private investigator Nestor Burma perambulates in the 20ème arrondissement during Christmas season, 1957.
+This is an original story by Tardi.